Crashed Hard Drive Recovery

 - Store it at room temperature in an anti-static bag

-What "Failed" Actually Means
+What Does a "Failed" Hard Drive Actually Mean?

 Mechanical Failure